Skip to content

 Confluence

-• Scales to 150,000 users per site with robust infrastructure
+• Scales to 150,000 users per site—proven for the largest global organizations

-• 99.9% uptime SLA on Premium tier and above
+• 99.9% uptime SLA available on Premium and above

-• Rovo AI included in all paid plans with 80+ app connectors
+• Rovo AI included in Standard and above—80+ app connectors, 20+ agents

-• Advanced encryption and multiple IDP support on Enterprise tier
+• Advanced encryption and multiple IDPs locked to Enterprise tier (801+ users)

 Notion